Events

 Inaugural Session

-The event opened with a welcome address by Dr Munshi Sulaiman (Research Director, BIGD) followed by a virtual keynote delivered by Dr Morgon Banks (Associate Professor, ICED, LSHTM).
-Remarks were also delivered by the Special Guest, Tahera Jabeen (Social Development Adviser at the British High Commission Dhaka) and the Chief Guest, Dr Syed Ferhat Anwar (Vice-Chancellor, BRAC University).
+The event opened with a welcome address by Dr Munshi Sulaiman (Research Director, BIGD) and a virtual keynote delivered by Dr Morgon Banks (Associate Professor, ICED, LSHTM).
+This was followed by remarks from Special Guest, Tahera Jabeen (Social Development Adviser at the British High Commission Dhaka) and Chief Guest, Dr Syed Ferhat Anwar (Vice-Chancellor, BRAC University).

 Speakers collectively stressed that without access to reliable and rigorous evidence, efforts by governments, practitioners, and donors to promote economic inclusion are unlikely to be impactful or cost-effective.